NuLink-network/docs/product/testnet.md

-# NuLink Testnet
+# Horus Testnet

-## NuLink Testnet
+## Overview

-The NuLink Testnet includes four parts: the NuLink Staking Dapp, the NuLink Worker Node, the NuLink Agent and the NuLink File Sharing Dapp.
-The NuLink Staking Dappand the  NuLink Worker Node are used by those who want to provide cryptographic service in the NuLink test network; while the NuLink Agent and the NuLink File Sharing Dapp are used by those who want to use the privacy-preserving service in the NuLink test network.
-The token in the NuLink testnet is NLK(test).
+The NuLink Testnet is called the Horus network.
+It includes four parts: the NuLink Staking Dapp, the NuLink Worker Node, the NuLink Agent and the NuLink File Sharing Dapp.
+The NuLink Staking Dapp and the  NuLink Worker Node are used by those who want to provide cryptographic service in the Horus network; while the NuLink Agent and the NuLink File Sharing Dapp are used by those who want to use the privacy-preserving service in the Horus network.
+The token in the Horus network is NLK(test).
 Please be aware it is only used for testing purpose and has no trading value.

 * [**NuLink Staking Dapp:**](staking_Dapp.md) The platform for managing the staker/worker account

-* [**NuLink Worker Node:**](nulink_worker.md) The node to provide cryptographic service in the NuLink network.
+* [**NuLink Worker Node:**](nulink_worker.md) The node to provide cryptographic service in Horus.

 * [**NuLink Agent:**](nulink_agent.md) The plug in to handle the local cryptographic operation of the file sharing users.

 * [**NuLink File Sharing Dapp:**](file_sharing_Dapp.md) The entrypoint for data sharing users to manage the private file and handle the authorization  request.

-The NuLink testnet is launched on BNB Smart Chain Testnet.
+The Horus network is launched on BNB Smart Chain Testnet.
 The smart contract address is:

 * **NuLink Token**: [0xDa627a1f6Bc94079b0c65C70B3B307799118943D](https://testnet.bscscan.com/address/0xDa627a1f6Bc94079b0c65C70B3B307799118943D)
 * **NuLink Staking Pool**: [0x8582C8fcc25CB1C8967A779B4Fb2B947FdC85aA7](https://testnet.bscscan.com/address/0x8582C8fcc25CB1C8967A779B4Fb2B947FdC85aA7)